particle-iot/docs/src/content/ifttt.md

   - I don't see my function in the list on IFTTT?

   Make sure you flashed your firmware to your device with the function you've exposed, and try refreshing the IFTTT page.
-You can confirm what functions are available using [Spark Dev](http://docs.spark.io/dev/) and clicking the 'Cloud variables and functions' menu or in the [Spark-CLI]( https://github.com/spark/spark-cli) by running `spark list`
+You can confirm what functions are available using [Particle Dev](http://docs.spark.io/dev/) and clicking the 'Cloud variables and functions' menu or in the [Particle-CLI]( https://github.com/spark/spark-cli) by running `spark list`

   - Why can I log in on spark.io/build, but I can't log in on IFTTT?